How Does Alcoholics Anonymous Work?

-As an informal society, Alcoholics Anonymous (AA) has helped millions of people suffering from alcohol addiction to create better lives for themselves without the use of alcohol.
+Alcoholics Anonymous (AA) has helped millions of people suffering from alcohol addiction to create better lives for themselves without the use of alcohol.
 It’s run by and for people with addiction disorders involving alcohol, and its meetings can be found in nations all across the world.
-It isn’t run by clinics, doctors, or psychologists, and there’s no central authority.
+As a fellowship group, it isn’t run by clinics, doctors, or psychologists, and there’s no central authority.

 Each individual group is therefore free to operate in the way that works best for its local members.
 However, there are some universal policies and philosophies that each group operates by.
 According to the organization, there are over 115,300 groups around the globe.